SoftwarePunt/instarecord/docs/Relationships.md

 Rather than defining a property, you define a method that returns a `ManyRelationship` instance.
 This instance will be cached and reused for the lifetime of the model.

+You can optionally specify a foreign key column name as the second parameter to `hasMany()`.
+Otherwise, it is automatically derived from the singularized host table name with an `_id` suffix (so, in this example, `user_id`).

 ### Querying
 You can use the `query()` method on the relationship to get a query builder for the related model: